British Rail Class 40: In popular culture

-40118 appeared in the opening scenes of the film Robbery, a fictionalised version of the Great Train Robbery.
+D318 (since preserved) appeared in the film Robbery, a fictionalised version of the Great Train Robbery.

 Preservation

 Seven locomotives and one cab end (40 088) have been preserved on heritage railways, including the first built, D200, and the departmental locomotives: 97406, 97407 and 97408.
 Not all locomotives may be carrying their names currently and these are noted in the chart below.

 Of the seven class 40s to be preserved, all except for 40118 have run in preservation and three have run on the main line in preservation; these are D200 (40122), D213 (40013) and D345 (40145).
 As of 2018, D213 and D345 are operational on the main line.

 One locomotive, 40013 Andania, was rescued from Vic Berry's scrapyard in 1987.
 D212 Aureol was briefly sent to Vic Berry's scrapyard for asbestos removal, before being moved to its new home at the Midland Railway Centre.

+Note: Marked names indicate that the loco is not currently wearing them.

 Model railways

 There have been quite a few models of Class 40s over the years.
 In OO gauge, French manufacturer Jouef entered the UK OO gauge market with a Class 40 model in about 1977.
 This was available in blue or green, but only the disc headcode version was available; it was not a very accurate model, being overly wide.
 Next, Lima produced a much better Class 40 from 1988 and was available with all four types of nose styles.
-Bachmann produced a super-detailed Class 40 in the early 2000s, but this was criticised somewhat for poor shape in the cab area.
+Bachmann produced a highly-detailed Class 40 in the early 2000s, but this was criticised somewhat for poor shape in the cab window area.
 This was addressed by Bachmann later in production, when lighting was included and the drive was a true 1CO-CO1 arrangement.
+In 2023, Bachmann released a new tooled Class 40, including D213 Andania, which is presented in her current Main Line operating condition; BR Green livery with small yellow panels.

-In 2010 Hornby Railways launched its first version of the BR Class 40 which was a remotored Lima model that Hornby had acquired, which is basic representation of the prototype as part of their Railroad range in BR Blue in OO gauge.
+In 2010, Hornby Railways launched its first version of the BR Class 40 which was a remotored Lima model that Hornby had acquired, which is basic representation of the prototype as part of their Railroad range in BR Blue in OO gauge.

-N gauge models of the Class 40 have been produced by Graham Farish, representing the main three headcode versions.
+British N gauge models of the Class 40 have been produced by Graham Farish, representing the main three headcode versions.
 A BR Green version of D211 Mauretania received a positive review from The Railway Magazine Guide to Modelling in 2017.